-In Burn After Reading, John Malkovich's character is fired from his position as an analyst for the CIA.
+- In Burn After Reading, John Malkovich's character Osbourne Cox is fired from his position as an analyst for the CIA due to his alcoholism.
 He later lies to his father, who himself worked for the CIA, that he quit because the end of the Cold War marked the CIA's transformation into nothing more than a bureaucracy.

-Played with elsewhere in the movie, when nobody from the CIA can understand why Linda would think to sell Malkovich's memoirs to the Russians.
+- Played with elsewhere in the movie, when nobody from the CIA can understand why Linda would think to sell Cox's memoirs to the Russians.

 Oswald Cox: "The Russians?
 Why the fuck would she go to the Russians?
 Why the fuck!?!"